conduitio-labs/conduit-connector-stripe/README.md

 The `Read` method calls the method `Next` of the current iterator and returns the next record.
 The `Ack` method checks if the record with the position was recorded (under development).

-**Note:** Data from Stripe is sorted by creation date in descending order, with no manual sort option.

 ### Snapshot
 The system retrieves data from the list of objects of a defined Stripe resource (e.g. resource [plan](https://stripe.com/docs/api/plans/list)).